-Hyundai NEXO reliability & safety
+Hyundai NEXO reliability & safety rating

 Don’t worry: despite being fuelled by an infamously flammable gas under extreme pressure, the NEXO is impressively safe in a crash, and absolutely stacked with driver aids to help avoid one